ThiagoToledoPHP/Copacabana/README.md

 6. Great!
 You now can create your own classes.
 By default, the name of the class follows the standard [CamelCase](http://searchsoa.techtarget.com/definition/UpperCamelCase), keeping the capital letter at the beginning of the files and the names of classes.
 Do not forget the main and good fun method. :)

 **Important**
-_This is the beginning of the project , hope you enjoy and use is for now only ok study projects?
+_This is the beginning of the project , hope you enjoy and use is only for now study projects, ok?
 Thank you_